Ray Navarro: Career

 In a 2014 "Revolution" issue of ART21 Magazine, film director Jim Hubbard stated that Navarro exuded "warmth and human connection.
 He had a great sense of political theater, a wonderful eye, and a mischievous smile that lit up the universe."

 In February 1990, Navarro presented an AIDS program at the CineFestival in San Antonio, Texas.

 After Navarro lost his vision due to cytomegalovirus retinitis, an AIDS-related complication, he and Zoe Leonard created a photographic series, Equipped.
 The series was a triptych of black-and-white photographs each showing a mobility device.
 Below each framed photograph, a plaque etched with a provocative phrase was displayed—stud walk, hot butt, and third leg.
 Levine and Calkins believe that the piece is a type of self portrait of Navarro.
 The frames are painted the same color as many prosthetic devices to reinforce the link between the device and the disabled body.
 Equipped addresses complexities of disease and its relation to race, sexuality, and class.
 Levine wrote that the exhibit, "tantalizingly engages issues of sexual fetishism and desirability in disability".

 Navarro was one of the activists featured in the 2012 film How to Survive a Plague.

-Navarro's work was exhibited in Pacific Standard Time: LA/LA from 2017 to 2018.
+Navarro's work was exhibited in the exhibition Axis Mundo: Queer Networks in Chicano L.A. organized by ONE National Gay & Lesbian Archives in collaboration with the Museum of Contemporary Art, Los Angeles for Pacific Standard Time: LA/LA in 2017.
 His work has also been displayed at Self Help Graphics & Art.